 In the first six-month reporting period, Task 2.0 research activities resulted in the discovery of several potentially useful commercial fiber-reinforced composite liner products that are directly applicable to internal repair.
-The initial test program focused on a modified Wellstream-Haliburton/RolaTube product, which was a bi-stable reeled composite material used to make strong, lightweight, composite pipes and pipe linings (Figure 6).
+The initial test program focused on a modified Wellstream-Haliburton/RolaTube product, which was a bi-stable reeled composite material used to make strong, lightweight, composite pipes and pipe linings (Figure 11).
 When unreeled, it changes shape from a flat strip to an overlapping circular pipe liner that is pulled into position.
 Following deployment, the longitudinal seam was welded with an adhesive that was activated and cured by induction heating.
 One example of this product is 100 mm (4 in.) diameter by 2.5 mm (0.10 in.) thick and is said to have a 5.9 MPa (870 psi) short-term burst pressure.

-Figure 6 - RolaTube Bi-Stable Reeled Composite Material
+Figure 11 - RolaTube Bi-Stable Reeled Composite Material

-For the initial trials in the previous reporting period, RolaTube developed a modified version of the bi-stable reeled composite product, which uses nine plies of a glass-polypropylene material in the form of overlapping, pre-pregnated tapes of unidirectional glass and polymer.
+During the 6 month reporting period, RolaTube developed a modified version of the bi-stable reeled composite product, which uses nine plies of a glass-polypropylene material in the form of overlapping, pre-pregnated tapes of unidirectional glass and polymer.
 Glass-high density polyethylene (HDPE) material was also considered.
-The glass-polypropylene material was selected after problems bonding the glass-HDPE material to steel were encountered.
-Heat and pressure were used to consolidate the plies glass-polypropylene material into a liner (Figure 7).
+The glass-polypropylene material was selected after problems were encountered bonding the glass-HDPE material to steel.
+Heat and pressure were used to consolidate the glass-polypropylene material into a liner (Figure 12).
 The resulting wall thickness of the liner is 2.85 mm (0.11 in.).

-Figure 7 - Lay-Up and Forming of Fiber-Reinforced Composite Liner
+Figure 12 - Lay-Up and Forming of Fiber-Reinforced Composite Liner

 A supply of 114.3 mm (4.5 in.) outside diameter (OD) by 4 mm (0.156 in.) wall thickness, API 5L Grade B pipe material was procured and cut into four 1.2 m (4 ft.) long sections.
-After the inside surface was degreased, lengths of lining were installed into two of the pipe sections (Figure 8).
+After the inside surface was degreased, lengths of lining were installed into two of the pipe sections (Figure 13).

-Figure 8 - Insertion of Liner into 114.3 mm (4.5 in.)
+Figure 13 - Insertion of Liner into 114.3 mm (4.5 in.)
 Diameter Pipe

-The installation process consisted of inserting a silicon rubber bag inside the liner (Figure 9) and locating the liner inside the pipe.
+The installation process consisted of inserting a silicon rubber bag inside the liner (Figure 14) and locating the liner inside the pipe.
 The silicon bag was then inflated to press the liner against the pipe wall.

-Figure 9 - Silicon Rubber Bag Inserted into Liner
+Figure 14 - Silicon Rubber Bag Inserted into Liner

-For these experiments, the entire pipe sections were then heated to 200°C (392°F) in an oven (Figure 10) to fuse the liner to the pipe wall.
+For these experiments, the entire pipe sections were then heated to 200°C (392°F) in an oven (Figure 15) to fuse the liner to the pipe wall.

-Figure 10 - Oven Used to Heat Pipe and Liner to 200°C (392°F)
+Figure 15 - Oven Used to Heat Pipe and Liner to 200°C (392°F)

 Possible choices for liner installation in the field include infra-red (IR) heaters on an expansion pig or a silicon bag inflated using hot air.
-An installed liner is shown in Figure 11.
+An installed liner is shown in Figure 16.

-Figure 11 - Liner Inserted into Center of 114.3 mm (4.5 in.)
+Figure 16 - Liner Installed in 114.3 mm (4.5 in.)
 Diameter Pipe

-Using the RSTRENG software(1), dimensions of simulated general corrosion and a deep, isolated corrosion pit both with a 30% reduction in burst pressure were calculated then introduced into pipe sections with a milling machine.
-Using an end mill, long shallow damage representative of general corrosion (Figure 12) was introduced into one pipe section lined with fiber-reinforced composite liner and one without.
+Using the RSTRENG software(1), dimensions of simulated general corrosion and a deep, isolated corrosion pit (both with a 30% reduction in burst pressure) were calculated then introduced into pipe sections with a milling machine.
+Using an end mill, long shallow damage representative of general corrosion (Figure 17) was introduced into one pipe section lined with fiber-reinforced composite liner and one without.

-Figure 12 - Long, Shallow Simulated Corrosion Damage
+Figure 17 - Long, Shallow Simulated Corrosion Damage

-Using an end mill with rounded corners, short, deep damage representative of a deep isolated corrosion pit (Figure 13) was introduced into the second pair of pipe sections; one lined, one not lined.
+Using an end mill with rounded corners, short, deep damage representative of a deep isolated corrosion pit (Figure 18) was introduced into the second pair of pipe sections; one lined, one not lined.

-Figure 13 - Short, Deep Simulated Corrosion Damage
+Figure 18 - Short, Deep Simulated Corrosion Damage

-End caps were then welded to all four pipe sections as shown in Figure 14.
+End caps were then welded to all four pipe sections as shown in Figure 19.
 Following the installation of end caps, all four pipe sections were hydrostatically pressurized to failure.